 Tennant adds the commercial sector presents some concerns, but there are some commercial building projects that will provide demand in the market.
 “The federal infrastructure stimulus is likely to kick in by the end of 2022, but in the meantime, many segments of commercial construction have been vastly affected by the work from home phenomena and the loss of overall business travelers.
-Specifically in recreation facilities, lodging and office,” he explains.
+Specifically in recreation facilities, lodging, and office,” he explains.
 “Warehouse and distribution facilities will continue to expand along with healthcare facilities.”

-Rob Ferguson, president, Winsupply Local Co.
+Rob Ferguson, president, of Winsupply Local Co.
 Group says he doesn’t anticipate a slowdown throughout 2022 in any sector.

 Concerns carry over

 The anticipated booming business doesn’t come without a fair share of concerns — most of which are familiar issues carrying over from the past two years.